haskell-mafia/zodiac/doc/request-signing.md

    preventing them from reaching Bob entirely).
  - Insert arbitrary delay into response delivery times (including preventing them from reaching Alice entirely).
+ - Cause messages from Alice to be received multiple times by Bob inside the timing window Alice specified when making the request.
  - Add arbitrary headers to Alice's message which are not in the `Signed-Headers` list.
  - Modify Bob's responses arbitrarily.